-In fiscal year 2023, TSET completed implementation of statistical analysis software for use by TSET's data analysts and others.
-TSET also established a data warehouse to provide a place for data to be housed and connected to TSET's various data collection points.
-Additionally, TSET engaged with OMES to explore technology systems to enhance the agency's ability to manage the grantmaking process, engage with stakeholders through customer relationship management (CRM), and give the agency the ability to streamline its data impact reporting efforts, both financial and outcomes-based.
-The project is expected to continue through fiscal year 2024 with implementation completing in fiscal year 2025.
+In FY24, TSET engaged with OMES to explore technology systems to enhance the agency's ability to manage the grantmaking process, engage with stakeholders through customer relationship management (CRM), and give the agency the ability to streamline its data impact reporting efforts, both financial and outcomes-based.
+TSET staff worked throughout FY24 to migrate data and workflows to the Salesforce platform, with full implementation planned for FY25.

-In fiscal year 2023, the agency undertook a reorganization to create a sustainable structure that allows for future growth and a more efficient use of resources.
+In FY24, the agency implemented a reorganization to create a sustainable structure that allows for future growth and a more efficient use of resources.
 The realignment created several new, focused divisions within TSET and redistributed duties and responsibilities.
 For example, strategic communication activities were consolidated into a single division.
 The Programs division was divided into an Engagement and Impact division, focused on current programs, and a Program Architecture division, focused on developing future programs and grant opportunities.

-The TSET Board of Directors use a strategic funding matrix to guide spending decision and budget allocations today and in future fiscal years.
-The matrix puts 25-30% of the agency budget into tobacco prevention and cessation, 20-25% into obesity preventions, another 20-25% into cancer prevention and treatment, up to 5% to improve access to health care.
+The TSET Board of Directors use a strategic funding matrix to guide spending decisions and budget allocations today and in future fiscal years.
+The matrix puts 25%-30% of the agency budget into tobacco prevention and cessation, 20%-25% into obesity preventions, another 20%-25% into cancer prevention and treatment, up to 5% to improve access to health care.
 Health innovation initiatives and operations each receive up to 10% of the TSET budget.

-TSET continued work that started in fiscal year 2022 to launch new grant opportunities and seek new partners in improving health across the state.
-In fiscal year 2023, the agency awarded the first round of TSET Discovery Grants a recurring grant opportunity to find innovative ideas and fund health-promoting projects that do not currently fit within established TSET programs. fiscal year 2023, seven Discovery Grants were launched with almost \$1.1 million in funding.
+Lastly, TSET continued work that started in FY22 to launch new grant opportunities and seek new partners in improving health across the state.
+In FY24, the agency awarded the second round of TSET Discovery Grants, a recurring grant opportunity to find innovative ideas and fund health-promoting projects that do not currently fit within established TSET programs.
+In FY24, seven Discovery Grants were launched with over \$2 million in funding.